pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert copy == dog

-Interactions with aggregates usually occur in an application, where collected events can be persisted and used to reconstruct aggregates.
+Event-sourced aggregates can be developed and tested independently.

+However, event-sourced aggregates are normally used within an application object, so that aggregate events can be stored in a database, and so that aggregates can be reconstructed from stored events.

 Event-sourced application
 =========================

-An event-sourced application comprises many event-sourced aggregates, and a persistence mechanism to store and retrieve aggregate events.
+Event-sourced applications combine event-sourced aggregates with a persistence mechanism to store and retrieve aggregate events.

-We can use the library's ``Application`` base class to define event-sourced applications.
+We can define event-sourced applications with the ``Application`` class from the library's :doc:`application module </topics/application>`.

 .. code-block:: python

     from eventsourcing.application import Application

-Let's define a ``DogSchool`` application that interacts with ``Dog`` aggregates.
-We can add command methods to create and change aggregates, and query methods to view current state.
-We can save aggregates with the application ``save()`` method, and get previously saved aggregates with the repository ``get()`` method.
+We can save aggregates with the application's ``save()`` method, and reconstruct previously saved aggregates with the application repository's ``get()`` method.

+Let's define a ``DogSchool`` application that uses the ``Dog`` aggregate class.

 .. code-block:: python